ananthsethuraman/tsne/README.md

     5    6    4    9

 The .csv file above has 4 columns and 5 rows.
-The objective of the visualization algorithm is to generate 5x2 = 10 numbers,
+The objective of the visualization algorithm is to generate a seocond .csv file with 2 columns and 5 rows, like so:

-    y11    y12
+    y1,1    y1,2
-    y21    y22
+    y2,1    y2,2
-    y31    y32
+    y3,1    y3,2
-    y41    y42
+    y4,1    y4,2
-    y51    y52
+    y5,1    y5,2

 such that:

-    the pair (y11, y12) is in some sense a representative (or proxy) for the 1st row of the .csv file the pair (y21, y22) is in some sense a representative (or proxy) for the 2nd row of the .csv file the pair (y31, y32) is in some sense a representative (or proxy) for the 3rd row of the .csv file the pair (y41, y42) is in some sense a representative (or proxy) for the 4th row of the .csv file the pair (y51, y52) is in some sense a representative (or proxy) for the 5th row of the .csv file
+    the pair (y1,1, y1,2) is in some sense a representative (or proxy) for the 1st row of the .csv file the pair (y2,1, y2,2) is in some sense a representative (or proxy) for the 2nd row of the .csv file the pair (y3,1, y3,2) is in some sense a representative (or proxy) for the 3rd row of the .csv file the pair (y4,1, y4,2) is in some sense a representative (or proxy) for the 4th row of the .csv file the pair (y5,1, y5,2) is in some sense a representative (or proxy) for the 5th row of the .csv file

  What do we mean by the phrase "in some sense a representative (or proxy)"?
- Recall that the first row is a point in R^4, (1, 2, 3, 4).
+ Recall that the first row the given .csv file is a point in R^4, (1, 2, 3, 4).
  It is not possible to draw a 4D point.
- Now let us turn to the pair (y11, y12), which is described as being a representative (or proxy).
+ Now let us turn to the pair (y1,1, y1,2), which is described as being a representative (or proxy).
- (y11, y12) is a point in R^2.
+ (y1,1, y1,2) is a point in R^2.
- We can certainly mark a point (y11, y12) in R^2, provided, of course, our algorithm has computed the values of y11 and y12.
+ We can certainly mark a point (y1,1, y1,2) in R^2, provided, of course, our algorithm has computed the values of y1,1 and y1,2.
- For example, if our algorithm has computed that y11 = 2.5, y12 = 2.7, we can mark the point (2.5, 2.7)
+ For example, if our algorithm has computed that y1,1 = 2.5, y1,2 = 2.7, we can mark the point (2.5, 2.7)
  on a sheet of graph paper.
  (A sheet of graph paper is R^2!)
  We can say that (2.5, 2.7) is a representative (or proxy) of the 4D point (1, 2, 3, 4).